Raffabello/Crypto-Tracker/README.md

 # Crypto-Tracker
-A simple <b>Google Chrome Extension</b> that shows the top five crypto currencies market data from a simple popup window.
+A <b>Google Chrome Extension</b> that shows the top five crypto currencies market data from a simple popup window.

 # What it can do
 - Tracks the prices of the top five cryptocurrencies.